 Being with the Famous 5 Maquette will propel conversations about controversial matters – women’s leadership and our contributions to the building of Canada, racism, eugenics, immigration, politics, equal pay, etc., – and hopefully these discussions will lead to greater understanding and appreciation of our country and perhaps even to solutions.
 Learning more about the F5 will be an inspiring experience – as more women and girls become leaders, become nation builders – and it can be thanks to your leadership and generosity!

 The F5 Maquette is a miniature of the F5F’s Women are Persons!
-Monuments in Olympic Plaza in Calgary and in front of the Senate of Canada in Ottawa.
+Monuments in Calgary and in front of the Senate of Canada in Ottawa.
 They were designed by Barbara Paterson and created by Bronzart Foundry.
 The maquette bronzes stand approximately 18” high on an oak table (6 ft. long x 4.5 ft. wide and 3.5 ft high) and toured provincial and federal legislatures from 1998 and 2002.

 The Maquette Tour